pnp/PnP-Tools/Solutions/SharePoint.Modernization/README.md

 ### Summary ###

 Using this scanner you can prepare your classic team sites for modernization via connecting these sites to an Office 365 group (the "groupify" process).
 This scanner is a key piece if you want to modernize your classic sites.
-Checkout the [Modernize your classic sites](https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-classic-sites) article on docs.microsoft.com.
+Checkout the [Modernize your classic sites](https://docs.microsoft.com/en-us/sharepoint/dev/transform/modernize-classic-sites) article on docs.microsoft.com to learn more.

 ### Applies to ###